User Community Service Desk Downloads

 Configure the .env file

 Create an .env file in your project directory using .env.snowflake.example as a template.
-This file stores the environment variables needed to establish the connections between your local environment and Ataccama ONE and Snowflake in the Run installation step.
+This file stores the environment variables needed to connect your local environment to Ataccama ONE and Snowflake during deployment.

 env file template